 The following documents are required for a successful title transfer:

-- Original Vehicle Title: The seller must provide the original title, signed by them, indicating the transfer of ownership.
+- Original Vehicle Title: The seller must provide the original title, which they signed, indicating the transfer of ownership.

 - Bill of Sale: This document serves as proof of the transaction and outlines the terms of the sale.

-- Odometer Disclosure Statement: Mandatory for vehicles under 10 years old, this statement records the vehicle’s mileage at the time of transfer.
+- Odometer Disclosure Statement: This statement is mandatory for vehicles under 10 years old; it records the vehicle’s mileage at the transfer time.

-- Photo IDs: Both the seller and buyer must present valid photo identification to verify their identities.
+- Photo IDs: The seller and buyer must present valid photo identification to verify their identities.

 Step-By-Step Guide